 Upgrade your devices to 5 GHz

-While the best situation is to only have 5 GHz-capable devices, most households still have a mix of device capabilities.
+While the best situation is to only have 5 GHz-capable devices, many households still have a mix of device capabilities.
 The easiest way to eliminate 2.4 GHz interference issues is obviously to upgrade as many of your older devices as possible to newer models that incorporate 5 GHz capability, particularly if you use them a lot.

 Finally, as previously discussed, using Ethernet connections to older devices, such as PCs, will remove the need to upgrade them to 5 GHz capability.